 I am really excited to spotlight the Grand Canyon as my Featured Travel Destination this month.
 It’s been a while since I wrote extensively about a national park, and the Grand Canyon is one of the seven natural wonders of the world, so it’s about time we give it some love.

 For years, about four million people visited the Canyon annually, but since 2015, those numbers have shot up.
-In 2017 and 2018, the number of visitors exceeded the 6 million mark!
+From 2017-2019, the number of visitors exceeded the 6 million mark!
 The 2021 visitor total is likely to exceed that mark when final numbers are reported.

 Interesting and Fun Facts About the Grand Canyon